Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 7. Promote Balance in Microbial Flora by Increasing Good Bacteria

-Candida, or a yeast infection, can occur for a variety of reasons.
+Candida, the fungus responsible for yeast infections, can occur for a variety of reasons.
 It may be due to the intake of antibiotics, uncontrolled diabetes, or poor eating habits.

 Other factors can include sleep deprivation, weakened immune system, or hormonal imbalances.
 Most of these point toward a primary problem: gut imbalance.